Last updated April 13th, 2022.

 The Philippines, Asia’s second-fastest growing economy, is luring investors to its shores with its strong economic fundamentals and newfound stability.
 Yet some analysts are worried over a substantial increase in government debt.

-Indonesian President Joko Widodo seeks more foreign investment in manufacturing in order to lessen his country’s reliance on natural resources.
+Meanwhile, Indonesian President Joko Widodo is seeking to draw more foreign investment in manufacturing in order to lessen his country’s reliance on natural resources.

-Chinese Manufacturing Slows, Falls Behind ASEAN
+China Manufacturing Slows, Falls Behind ASEAN

-China faces a major slowdown because of rising costs, geopolitical tensions, and weak global demand.
+China faces a major slowdown because of higher costs, rising geopolitical tensions, and a sustained period of weak international consumer demand.

 As a result, Chinese companies are now looking for superior alternatives abroad to base their production and remain competitive.
 That’s especially true in the middle of a trade war against the United States.